woheller69/textweb/README.md

 **A markdown web renderer for AI agents — see the web without screenshots.**

 Instead of taking expensive screenshots and piping them through vision models, TextWeb renders web pages as markdown that LLMs can reason about natively.
-Full JavaScript execution, spatial layout preserved, interactive elements annotated.
+Full JavaScript execution, interactive elements annotated.

 ## Quick Start